codingforeternity/datascience/REST-Notes.md

     > Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.
     > -- Melvyn Conway, 1967
 * "The microservice approach to division is different, splitting up into **services organized around business capability**.
 Such services take a broad-stack implementation of software for that business area, including user-interface, persistant storage, and any external collaborations."
+* "As well as decentralizing decisions about conceptual models, microservices also decentralize data storage decisions. ...
+Microservices prefer letting each service manage its own database, either different instances of the same database technology, or entirely different database systems - an approach called Polyglot Persistence."

 ### [Awesome Microservices](https://github.com/mfornos/awesome-microservices) (4/19/17)
 * A curated list of Microservice Architecture related principles and technologies.